posabsolute/jquery-engage/readme.md

 ## Options
-The options shown below are the current default in the plugin
+The options shown below are the current default:
 Example:

 	<script>